-Several ignition mechanisms have been known to cause fires in oxygen piping systems.
-Appendix B lists common ignition mechanisms in oxygen systems, conditions for those mechanisms to be active, and some contributing factors that increase their likelihood.
+Several ignition mechanisms have been known to cause fires in oxygen piping and pipeline systems.
+Appendix D lists common ignition mechanisms in oxygen systems, conditions for those mechanisms to be active, and some contributing factors that increase their likelihood.

-Ignition mechanisms include particle impact, adiabatic compression (pneumatic impact), promoted ignition by organic materials, frictional heating, electrical arcing, and others as shown in Appendix B. If the specific conditions for an ignition mechanism are present, then the ignition mechanism is assumed to be active.
-For example, the conditions that must be present for the particle impact mechanism to be active are:
+Ignition mechanisms include particle impact, adiabatic compression (pneumatic impact), promoted ignition by organic materials, frictional heating, electrical arcing, and others as shown in Appendix D. If the specific conditions for an ignition mechanism are present, then the ignition mechanism is assumed to be active.
+For example, the conditions required for particle impact to be active are: